 Takeaways from the 2018 ILG Conference

-In early August, several of our experts in affirmative action and workforce compliance joined the federal contractor and compliance community at #TheHappiestILGonEarth in Anaheim.
+In early August, several of our experts in affirmative action planning and workforce compliance joined the federal contractor and compliance community at #TheHappiestILGonEarth in Anaheim.
 This is the first in a 3-part series capturing what we learned from sessions led by OFCCP leaders and other experts.

 For both EEOC and OFCCP, complaints and enforcement of the Equal Pay Act are on the rise.
 This year has seen more charges, resolutions, suits, and higher monetary settlements for salary discrimination and systemic salary discrimination.